• book, Random, Reviews

-Ok, i never really used to be into photo books that much.
-I mean, they were nice and everything, but i never understood the big attraction.
+Ok, I never really used to be into photo books that much.
+I mean, they were nice and everything, but I never understood the big attraction and would rather spend the money somewhere else.

 However, over the last year I’ve developed bit of an appreciation for them.
-Especially when I’m in need of some inspiration, or just want to look at some damn good photographs that aren’t displayed on a computer screen (that’s a whole other issue).
+Especially when I’m in need of some inspiration, or just want to look at some quality photographs that aren’t displayed on a computer screen (that’s a whole other issue).

 Then there’s Araki’s book.
 I’ve only been looking at his work for a year or so now, but in that time I’ve noticed that people either love or hate his stuff (as opposed to HCB who just about everyone likes).
-I think you need to have bit of a sense of humour that is quite hard to explain when looking at his work, especially his more erotic pieces.
-I find all of his work interesting and so far like his early stuff the most.
-I also enjoyed reading about his thoughts looking back on the photos he has in the book, what he was into at the time, what prompted him to try a particular technique out, etc. It was a nice insight.
+I think you need to have bit of a sense of humour and actively interpret the photos in the context in which they were constructed and as part of an extensive body of work.
+I find much of his work interesting and so far enjoy his early stuff the most as it feels a little more natural and less constructed than his later work.
+I also enjoyed reading about his thoughts looking back on the photos he has in the book, what he was interested in achieving at the time, what prompted him to try a particular technique out, etc. It was a nice insight.

 bresson-araki